WordPress.com vs WordPress.org: What Sets Each Platform Apart?

 However, even those aspects are relatively easy to tackle, even for a beginner.
 They’re also well worth it when you consider the sheer number of customization options it gives you.
 With that in mind, it should come as no surprise that when it comes to WordPress.org vs WordPress.com, self-hosted WordPress is our preferred choice.

-On the surface, there’s a lot in common between these two platforms, hence the WordPress.org vs WordPress.com debate.
+On the surface, there’s a lot in common between these two platforms, hence the WordPress.com vs WordPress.org debate.
 Although the platforms are essentially brothers, it’s clear that WordPress.org has the edge when it comes to features, due to its open-source nature.

-Where do you come down on WordPress.org vs WordPress.com?
+So, which is better between WordPress.com vs WordPress.org?
 Share your opinions with us in the comments section below!